EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Introduction

-As illustrated in Fig.~\ref{fig:concept}, the proposed EmoSteer-TTS enables training-free and fine-grained emotion control, offering improved interpretability over existing approaches.
-The main contributions of our method are three-fold: \begin{itemize} \item We present the first fine-grained and training-free EC-TTS approach by identifying and modulating internal emotion representations within existing TTS models. \item We provide new insights and enhanced interpretability for continuous EC-TTS by uncovering the emotion steering dynamics in pretrained TTS models, offering practical guidance for the design of the proposed algorithm. \item Extensive objective and subjective evaluations demonstrate the effectiveness of EmoSteer-TTS in fine-grained speech emotion control, showing its potential applicability across a wide range of pretrained TTS models. \end{itemize}
+In summary, EmoSteer-TTS enables training-free and fine-grained emotion control, offering improved interpretability over existing approaches.
+The contributions of our method are: \begin{itemize} \item We present the first fine-grained and training-free EC-TTS approach by identifying and modulating internal emotion representations within existing TTS models. \item We provide new insights and enhanced interpretability for continuous EC-TTS by uncovering the emotion steering dynamics in pretrained TTS models, offering practical guidance for the design of the proposed algorithm. \item Extensive objective and subjective evaluations demonstrate the effectiveness of EmoSteer-TTS in fine-grained speech emotion control, showing its potential applicability across a wide range of pretrained TTS models. \end{itemize}